Jakir9/100daysOfCode/README.md

-# 100daysOfCode Diary // School of Code Bootcamp
+# 100 Days Of Code Diary

 I will be documenting my progress for the #100daysOfCode challenge